 The Badin Road Drive-In – one of the few drive-in movie theaters left in North Carolina – shows double features on both of its screens on Fridays, Saturdays and Sundays.
 But the fun starts before the sun sets.
 There’s a children’s playground, and tailgating is popular with the regulars.
 If you’d rather buy than bring, the concession stand’s menu goes from burgers to pizza, and its milkshakes receive rave reviews.
 A low-power FM station broadcasts the audio for the newly released movies.
 Tune in your car radio, or rent a portable radio onsite if you plan to watch from a blanket on the grass or pick-up truck bed.

 Lake Tillery has its own gathering spot, the Sandbar.
 Launch your boat at one of three state access sites on the 5,000-acre lake or rent one from Lilly’s Bridge Marina.
 Then motor to the Uwharrie River’s mouth at the base of Morrow Mountain.
 Drop your anchor and enjoy the nautical comradery as you swim, fish, or let the warm sun and gentle waves rock you to a well-deserved nap.

 There’s more water to explore upstream at slightly larger Badin Lake.
 Its depths are the resting place for a World War II bomber and its crew.
 Hear their story, which involves a lovers’ farewell, at Badin Historic Museum.
 The lake also is a popular fishing hole, thanks in part to the 89-pound blue catfish it produced, which stood as the state record for nearly 10 years.
 There are plenty of big bass, too, which make it a popular tournament venue.

 Interested in camping?
-Look to Morrow Mountain State Park also offers camping.
-While its 2-bedroom cabins, complete with kitchen and bathroom, are often reserved well in advance, there are 106 sites for RVs and tents, along with a few primitive tent sites at the end of a 2-mile hike.
+Look to Morrow Mountain State Park.
+While its two-bedroom cabins, complete with kitchen and bathroom, are often reserved well in advance, there are 106 sites for RVs and tents, along with a few primitive tent sites at the end of a 2-mile hike.
 Follow the 15 miles of hiking trails, from easy to rugged, to interesting sights, including stretches of brilliantly colored mountain laurel and a pre-historic Native American quarry.
 Learn more about them at the park’s Exhibit Hall and reconstructed mid-1800s homestead of Dr. Kron, the region’s first doctor.